 Tags: bryan stevenson, just mercy, rev. dr. edward mcnulty, visual parables, walter mcmillian

 Tags: african american, bryan stevenson, discussion questions, edward mcnulty, edward mcnulty a presbyterian, edward mcnulty a presbyterian pastor, equal justice initiative, film critic, harvard law, harvard law school, law school, mcnulty a presbyterian pastor, pastor and film, pastor and film critic, presbyterian pastor, presbyterian pastor and film, presbyterian pastor and film critic, provides discussion questions, stevenson, walter mcmillian

-Ministries: Gender & Racial Justice, Communications
+Ministries: Gender, Racial and Intercultural Justice, Communications